cea-hpc/modules/doc/source/cookbook/tips-for-code-reuse.rst

 specifying the version of fooB.)
 The common file also handles defining the help procedure and whatis text.
-When the command "module avail fooB" is issued, the common file does not get listed (because it does not start with the magic "#%Module1.0" tag), nor does the .generic file get listed (because it starts with a period (".")), but the two 1.0 and 2.0 symlinks do get listed, just as one wants.
+When the command "module avail fooB" is issued, the common file does not get listed (because it does not start with the magic "#%Module" tag), nor does the .generic file get listed (because it starts with a period (".")), but the two 1.0 and 2.0 symlinks do get listed, just as one wants.